 Though there are exceptions, these kinds of wonderful portrait images generally don't just happen by accident.
 Sometimes an unplanned impromptu portrait outing during the reception will yield similarly memorable photographs, but it's best to give some thought and consideration to this during the planning stages if these kinds of pictures are important to you.
 I usually like to plan on doing portraits as early into the reception as possible, before the party really kicks into high gear.
 But because this couple's wedding took place in the early afternoon, I suggested that we instead plan to wait until a bit later to do these pictures, when the light in the courtyard would be better, and with both of them being in the television news industry, they understood this perfectly!

-Mandeville, Abita Springs, and Covington, Louisiana, located on the northshore not too far from New Orleans, feature several great wedding reception venues, such as The Greystone, Abita Quail Farm, Vintage Court, the Fleur de Lis Event Center, Maison Lafitte, and the Lake House.
+Mandeville, Abita Springs, and Covington, Louisiana, located on the northshore not too far from New Orleans, feature several great wedding reception venues, such as The Greystone, Abita Quail Farm, The Greenwood (formerly Vintage Court), the Fleur de Lis Event Center, Maison Lafitte, and the Lake House.

 Location: 428 E Boston St., Covington, LA 70433.